wshon/madedit-mod/README.txt

 FreeBSD packaging (with FreeBSD 10.01)

 Mod v0.3.9
+1.Improve on change syntax on save as
-1.Fix mark brace issue introduced by #15 in 0.3.8
+2. Fix: Improve mark brace issue(#15 in 0.3.8)

 Mod v0.3.8
 1.New: Upgrade boost to 1.59